bfeggans/react-beer-ranker/README.md

-This is a beer ranker built with React.
+## Beer Ranker Built With React

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Cheers.